hashicorp/terraform-provider-azurerm/website/docs/r/data_lake_store_virtual_network_rule.html.markdown

 * `name` - (Required) The name of the Data Lake Store virtual network rule.
 Changing this forces a new resource to be created.
 Cannot be empty and must only contain alphanumeric characters, underscores, periods and hyphens.
 Cannot start with a period, underscore or hyphen, and cannot end with a period and a hyphen.

-~> **NOTE:** `name` must be between 2-64 characters long and must satisfy all of the requirements below:

-1. Contains only alphanumeric characters, periods, underscores or hyphens
-2. Cannot start with a period, underscore or hyphen
-3. Cannot end with a period and a hyphen

 * `resource_group_name` - (Required) The name of the resource group where the Data Lake Store resides.
 Changing this forces a new resource to be created.

 * `account_name` - (Required) The name of the Data Lake Store to which this Data Lake Store virtual network rule will be applied to.
 Changing this forces a new resource to be created.